-When a presentation state object exists for a specific image displayed in the main viewing area, a presentation state indicator, appears in the top left corner of the image frame.
-Click this icon to apply the presentation state.
+When a presentation state object exists for a specific image displayed in the main viewing area, a presentation state indicator, a presentation state indicator, a presentation state indicator, a presentation state.
 If more than one exists, a list of available presentation state descriptions pops up.
 Select one of the listed descriptions and click Apply.
 When a presentation state is applied to the image, the presentation state indicator changes,

-The partially applied presentation state icon, state icon, is used when some presentation settings are applied and others settings are not.
+The partially applied presentation state icon, \Im , is used when some presentation settings are applied and others settings are not.
 For example, the presentation state sets the zoom factor, W/L values and a graphic annotation.
 If you change the W/L setting, the image no longer displays the presentation state's W/L value, but still displays the annotation.